 Please note that even if the institute/department or chair handles your visa application, you still must pick up your visa at the Swiss embassy or consulate in your country of residence.

-In addition, PhD candidates need to apply for admission for studies at UZH before starting their employment.
-This is not the same as their admission to a PhD program.
-The admission process can take up to three months.
-For more information please read the information on studying at UZH.
+In addition, PhD candidates need to apply for admission to doctoral studies at the UZH Admissions Office before starting their employment.
+This is not the same as their admission to a specific PhD program.
+The admission process can take up to three months, at the end of which you will receive the decision on admission from the UZH Admissions Office.
+Please do not travel to Switzerland until you have received this decision on admission.
+It is a prerequisite for obtaining the residence permit in Switzerland.

-PhD candidates and academic guests not employed at UZH as well as Master's students
+PhD candidates and academic guests not employed at UZH (non-EU/EFTA)

-Master's and PhD students must submit proof of their admission to studies at UZH when applying for a visa.
+PhD candidates must submit the decision on admission to studies at UZH when applying for a visa.
 Please note that the University's admission procedure can last up to three months.